yugabyte/platform-go-client/docs/UniversePerformanceSuggestionsApi.md

 > UnusedIndexFinderResponse GetUnusedIndexes(ctx, cUUID, uniUUID).Execute()

-WARNING: This is a preview API that could change.
 Return list of each unused index across the universe